Photo Credit: Shana Stewart-Deeds

 We currently have openings for representatives from the Towns of Enosburgh, Richford, and North Troy.

 If you live in any of these towns and want to be a part of our Wild and Scenic Committee, please contact us.

 Organic dairy farmer and proprietor of Couture’s Maple Shop and B&B, Jacques Couture has made his home on the Missisquoi River in Westfield since 1970.
 He and his wife Pauline have raised six children in that time, all the while proving themselves to be excellent stewards of the land.
 Never a man to avoid responsibility, he continues to serve the community in many ways including various volunteer positions for the town of Westfield and the Vermont Sugar Makers Association.
 The Upper Missisquoi and Trout Rivers Wild & Scenic Committee is very fortunate to have Jacques’ valuable input as our Chair.

-Lindsey is native to central Vermont, but spent her post-college years travelling the country and exploring other states, mountains, and rivers.
-She is pleased to have made her way back home, and is enjoying exploring the Missisquoi watershed from her home in Jay.
+Lindsey grew up in central Vermont, but spent her post-college years travelling the country and exploring other states, mountains, and rivers.
+She is pleased to have made her way back home, and enjoys exploring the Missisquoi watershed from her home in Jay.
 She appreciates the great dedication and passion that the Upper Missisquoi and Trout Rivers Wild & Scenic Committee members have for these rivers and this area, and is delighted to be a part of helping to protect and preserve these great resources.

 Education & Outreach Coordinator

 Ari Lattanzi fell in love with the communities, landscapes and waterways of the northern forest while attending Middlebury College and she is thrilled to be back!
 She spent her years away working in sustainability, resilience and community development for local governments and teaching high school science in the Pine Ridge Reservation.
 Her favorite book is Braiding Sweetgrass by Robin Wall Kimmerer.